Osher Scholarships (California, Maine, and Massachusetts)

 Osher Fellowships (California and New York)

 The Foundation has provided grant and endowment support to certain institutions to host visiting scholars and experts for periods ranging from a week to several months.
-The California Academy of Sciences, Exploratorium, and Human Rights Watch currently administer Osher Fellowship programs.
+The California Academy of Sciences, the Exploratorium, and Human Rights Watch currently administer Osher Fellowship programs.
 Each institution has its own process for the selection of fellows.